Jade-GG/custom-reorder/README.md

-# Rapidez custom-reorder
+# Rapidez custom reorder

-Replaces the standard Rapidez re-order functionality with a custom variant
+This package allows you to replace the standard Rapidez re-order functionality with a custom variant.
+Note that this will require some manual work, see [usage](#usage).

 ## Installation